Reionization and Galaxy Formation in Warm Dark Matter Cosmologies: Abstract

 \section{Abstract}

-We compare model results from our semi-analytic merger tree based framework for high-redshift ($z \simeq 5-20$) galaxy formation against reionization indicators including the {\it Planck} electron scattering optical depth ($\tau_{es}$) and the ionizing photon emissivity ($\dot n_{ion}$) to constrain the particle mass of Warm Dark Matter (WDM).
-Our framework traces the Dark Matter (DM) and baryonic assembly of galaxies in 4 DM cosmologies: Cold Dark Matter (CDM) and WDM with a particle mass of $\mx = 2.25,3$ and 5 keV.
-It includes all the key processes of star formation, supernova feedback, the merger/accretion/ejection driven evolution of gas and stellar mass, and the effect of the ultra-violet background (UVB) created during reionization in photo-evaporating the gas content of galaxies in halos with $M_h \lsim 10^9 \Msun$.
-We show that current {\it Planck} $\tau_{es}$ values {\it rule out $\mx \lsim 2.5$ keV WDM}, even in the physically unlikely scenario that all ionizing photons produced by these galaxies escape and contribute to reionization (i.e. $f_{esc}=1$).
-With the largest number of UVB-suppressed galaxies, CDM faces a ``stalling" of the reionization process with this effect decreasing with the disappearance of small-scale structure with decreasing $\mx$.
-Finally, we find the bulk of the reionization photons come from galaxies with a halo mass $M_h \lsim 10^9\Msun$, stellar mass $M_* \lsim 10^7\Msun$ and UV magnitude $ -18 \lsim M_{UV} \lsim -13$ in CDM.
-The progressive suppression of low-mass halos with decreasing $\mx$ leads to a shift in the ``reionization" population to larger (halo and stellar) masses of $M_h \gsim 10^9\Msun$ and $M_* \gsim 10^7\Msun$ for $\mx \gsim 3$ keV WDM, although the UV limits effectively remain unchanged.
+{We compare model results from a semi-analytic (merger-tree based) framework for high-redshift ($z \simeq 5-20$) galaxy formation against reionization indicators, including the {\it Planck} electron scattering optical depth ($\tau_{es}$) and the ionizing photon emissivity ($\dot n_{ion}$), to shed light on the reionization history and sources in Cold (CDM) and Warm Dark Matter (WDM; particle masses of $\mx = 1.5,3$ and 5 keV) cosmologies.
+This model includes all the key processes of star formation, supernova feedback, the merger/accretion/ejection driven evolution of gas and stellar mass and the effect of the ultra-violet background (UVB), created during reionization, in photo-evaporating the gas content of galaxies in halos with $M_h \lsim 10^9 \Msun$.
+We find that the delay in the start of reionization in light (1.5 keV) WDM models can be compensated by a steeper redshift evolution of the ionizing photon escape fraction and a faster mass assembly, resulting in reionization ending at comparable redshifts ($z \simeq 5.5$) in all the Dark Matter models considered.
+We find the bulk of the reionization photons come from galaxies with a halo mass $M_h \lsim 10^9\Msun$ and a UV magnitude $ -15 \lsim M_{UV} \lsim -10$ in CDM.
+The progressive suppression of low-mass halos with decreasing $\mx$ leads to a shift in the ``reionization" population to larger halo masses of $M_h \gsim 10^9\Msun$ and $ -17 \lsim M_{UV} \lsim -13$ for 1.5 keV WDM.
+We find that current observations of $\tau_{es}$ and the Ultra-violet luminosity function are equally compatible with all the (cold and warm) Dark Matter models considered in this work.
+Quantifying the impact of the UVB on galaxy observables (luminosity functions, stellar mass densities, stellar to halo mass ratios) for different DM models we propose that global indicators including the redshift evolution of the stellar mass density and the stellar mass-halo mass relation, observable with the {\it James Webb Space Telescope}, can be used to distinguish between CDM and WDM (1.5 keV) cosmologies. }